ooicloud/ooi-opendata/README.md

 ### Repo configuration

-* Request a git-crypt symmetric key from the maintainers of this repo for the container(s) you are using
+* Request a git-crypt symmetric key from the maintainers of this repo for the container(s) you are using.
-* Initialize git-crypt using the unlock command.
+* Initialize git-crypt using the unlock command:
   * `git-crypt unlock /path/to/your.key`
+* Install the local library using:
+  * `pip install -e .`